PYP2205/Windows-Recovery/README.md

 To run the PowerShell Script, open Windows PowerShell as Administrator and run:
 ./win-recov.ps1

-To run the Windows Batch file, open the Command Prompt as Adminstrator and run win-recov.bat
+To run the Windows Batch file, open the Command Prompt as Adminstrator and run: win-recov.bat